moatorres/infrago/README.md

 ## Graceful Shutdown

 Let's see how our deployment behaves on Kubernetes.
 It's advised that you install `skaffold`.
-Skaffold spins resources up and down without requiring shell scripts. ✨
+Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code. ✨

 1. Open **three** terminals on your machine then run `skaffold dev` in the first one.
 2. Run `kubectl get pods` to get the names of the running pods.
-3. Now run `kubeclt logs -f pods/infrago-7f5dbb59cf-dvx8g` (remember to replace the pod name with yours).
+3. Now run `kubectl logs -f pods/infrago-7f5dbb59cf-dvx8g` (remember to replace the pod name with yours).
 This will allow us to follow our pod's logs.
 4. Go to the third terminal and run `kubectl get pods infrago-7f5dbb59cf-dvx8g -w` to watch the pod's state.
 5. Now go back to the first terminal and press `ctrl c` to stop the `skaffold` process.